Les Stroud: Film and television

 Stroud has also hosted an episode of the Discovery channel show I Shouldn't Be Alive titled Lost In The Snow, which aired during its first season and the TV program Surviving Urban Disasters, which aired on the Science Channel and the 20th annual Shark Week on the Discovery Channel.

 In 2010, Stroud hosted and produced the Gemini nominated hit kids TV series Survive This and Survive This 2 (YTV, Cartoon Network) that takes teens into the wilderness to teach them how to survive by giving them some instruction and challenging them with survival scenarios.
 Stroud's follow-up show to Survivorman was titled Beyond Survival with Les Stroud and debuted in 2010.

-On April 27, 2018, National Geographic aired Stroud's Alaska's Grizzly Gauntlet on their NGW channel.
+On 27 April 2018, National Geographic aired Stroud's Alaska's Grizzly Gauntlet on their NGW channel.
 In 4 episodes, Stroud explores the survival methods and social structure of the Kodiak brown bear.
+Since 2020, Stroud has collaborated with chef Paul Rogalski on their PBS series Wild Harvest, where Stroud forages for wild ingredients and challenges Rogalski to use them in the preparation of different dishes in each episode.

 Music

 In addition to film making and wilderness survival, Stroud has also worked in the music industry as a professional musician.
 After graduation, Stroud worked both as an associate producer for the nascent music channel MuchMusic as well as production manager on music videos for artists such as Rush and Corey Hart.
 During this time Stroud also played in the David Bowie cover band Diamond Dogs and played lead guitar and composed music for his band New Regime which signed with RCA Records shortly after Stroud left the band.

 As frequently illustrated in his show Survivorman, Stroud is considered an exceptional blues harmonica player.

 This instrument is featured prominently in his self-titled debut CD which has been described as "a collection of diverse roots/blues and traditional folk, acoustic music that reflects the uniquely northern spirit of freedom and adventure."
 Several songs off of this album can be downloaded from his official site.
 Stroud has performed in and around the Muskoka area and at the Orillia Blues Festival and Toronto Beaches International Jazz Festival.

 Stroud and The Northern Pikes have struck up a musical collaboration under the name Les Stroud and the Pikes.
 Throughout 2005 and 2006 they performed together live several times, and an EP born from this collaboration entitled Long Walk Home was released in the spring of 2007.